Joohansson/nanolinks/index.md

   <p>*4 Depends on the fee.
 A high fee typically results in transactions to be cleared in 10min but with lower fee take 1h or more.</p>
   <p>*5 Only limited by node hardware.
 Main net was tested at 230 CPS in late 2020 for node v21.2.
 Beta net tested at 1400 CPS.
 More improvements will be done.</p>
   <p>*6 Estimated hardcoded maximum allowed per block with Segwit.</p>
-  <p>*7 Mid 2018 value based on PoW needed for each tx.
-Reference: GTX1070 GPU at 100W + 100W computer.</p>
+  <p>*7 2020 value based on PoW needed for each tx.
+Reference: RTX2080 GPU at 200W.</p>
-  <p>*8 Mid 2018 value.
+  <p>*8 2020 value.
 Depends on hashrate which depends on market.
 Also depends of current tps.</p>
 </div>
 <br>
 <h3><strong>The Green Choice</strong></h3>
 <p><ul>
-  <li>A Vestas V164 wind turbine can power 400,000 nano transactions, per revolution!
-Enough to power 80,000 tx/sec</li>
+  <li>A Vestas V164 wind turbine can power 4,000,000 nano transactions, per revolution!
+Enough to power 800,000 tx/sec</li>
-  <li>4 square meters of solar panels can power 7 tx/sec</li>
+  <li>1 square meters of solar panels can power 17 tx/sec</li>
-  <li>1 nano tx is equivalent of the energy a 10W LED lamp uses in 11 sec</li>
+  <li>1 sec of Bitcoin running is equal to 1,700,000,000 Nano transactions (60M was made between 2014-2021)</li>
 </ul></p>
 <br>
 <h3><strong>Test Nano</strong></h3>